How To Measure ROI Of a New B2B Website

 Keep Track Of Long-Term Progress

 Your B2B website ROI is not measured in dollars alone, as investments in a high-quality site amortize over the lifetime of the site.
-Continued tracking of website activity, search rankings, and increases in efficiency all contribute to ROI – which is a continually evolving metric on the path to success for any B2B company
+Continued tracking of website activity, search rankings, and increases in efficiency all contribute to ROI.
+This is a continually evolving metric on the path to success for any B2B company

 Partner With Website Redesign Professionals